Pine Baron; No Finer Trail for Winter’s First Ski

-The Whoopsy Loop is a 1.5 mile-segment and just beyond the junction is the first hill of the day, a small slope easily negotiated.
-Two snow bowls followed and each one features another gentle downhill run that sends skiers gliding into the open areas scattered with jack pine and century-old tree stumps.
+Twin Hemlock Loop merges into Whoopsy at post No. 5 and just beyond it I enjoyed my first hill, a small slope easily negotiated.
+Two snow bowls followed and I entered each one with another gentle downhill run that would send me gliding into the open areas scattered with jack pine and century-old tree stumps.